7thLucas/full-app-6a3a0-223aa-4811/_doc/product-overview.md

 # Product Overview — Hello World

-> **Status: scoped, pre-build.** Core scope, audience, naming, and the day-one goal are
+> **Status: built — initial version live.** Core scope, audience, naming, and the day-one
-> confirmed.
-Volume/usage and pricing facts are not yet known and are treated as open
+> goal are confirmed and the first build is deployed.
+Volume/usage and pricing facts are
-> assumptions (notably for the North Star projection).
+> still not known and remain open assumptions (notably for the North Star projection).

 ## What it is